Health Professional Education Market Assessment

 Assessment of the health professional education market provides information on the impact of investments in health professional education on the supply (quantity and quality) of new health professionals at national or local levels, enabling consideration of the roles played by the attractiveness of health professional careers; the level of public subsidy and out of pocket costs , the quality of the experience of the education itself, and the roles played by changes in competing opportunities in alternative types of professional education and the convertibility of professional qualifications obtained for other careers including outside the local or national levels for which the investments were targeted

 - Elaborate an appropriate methodology to guide health professional education market assessments in low and middle income countries including generic components and variable components responsive to local context.

-- Develop tools for a project in Libya that will clarify the importance of the range of factors which support and constrain the achievement of a growing health professional workforce of high quality at national and/or specific sub-national levels through investments in health professional education
+- Provide a study protocol for a project in Libya that will clarify the importance of the range of factors which support and constrain the achievement of a growing health professional workforce of high quality at national and/or specific sub-national levels through investments in health professional education

 Professor Barbara McPake

 School Research Themes

 For further information about this research, please contact the research group leader.

 MDHS Research library